bartosian/suimon/suimon/README.md

     - "https://rpc-office.cosmostation.io/sui-testnet-wave-2"
   devnet:
     - "https://fullnode.devnet.sui.io"

 # update this value to the fullnode.yaml file location
-node-config-path: "/Users/admin/.suimon/fullnode.yaml"
+node-config-path: "$HOME/.suimon/fullnode.yaml"

 # set network to connect to.
-Possible values: devnet, testmet
+Possible values: devnet, testnet
 network: "testnet"

+monitors-visual:
+  # set different color schemes for monitor depending on your terminal.
+Possible values: dark, white, color
+  color-scheme: "dark"

+  # update this section if you want to enable/disable emojis in tables
+  enable-emojis: false
 ```
 4. Provide path to ``fullnode.yaml`` config file your node is using.
 You can do it by specifying ``node-config-path`` attribute in ``suimon.yaml``, providing ``-nf`` flag with the path to it or set ``SUIMON_NODE_CONFIG_PATH`` environment variable.
 You can check more details about it in [SUI Repository](https://github.com/MystenLabs/sui)